Last Updated on

 REI Co-Op Quarter Dome 1 Tent

-REI Quarter Dome tents are best selling, so many people have used and tested it in rough conditions and the tent is sure good quality.
+REI Quarter Dome tents are the best selling, so many people have used and tested it in rough conditions and the tent is sure good quality.

 The 1-man version is surely not the lightest one person tent nor the best available but it’s a fairly good compromise between price and quality.
 It’s fully freestanding, meaning you don’t need any stakes to pitch it so it can be used on every kind od surface.